Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 # Giant Does NOT Mean Strong: Cryptanalysis of BQTRU
 This repository contains the scripts accompanying the article

-## Providing experimental results to show the efficiency of our proposed folding attack agianst BQTRU.
+## Providing experimental results to show the efficiency of our proposed folding attack against BQTRU.

 # Requirements